YazZHh/CanalBot/README.md

 - Start qBitrorrent Web UI if it wasn't already (with command `qbittorrent-nox -d`)
 - Download the file `CanalBot.py` into a direcroty
 - Create a file named `proceed_list.txt`, it will store the name of which files have already been encoded, no need to fill this file.
-- Create another file named `anime_list.txt`, and on each line, enter **ONE** keyword per anime, then specify its season number and finally enter the full Anime name (It will be part of each episode file), all separated by a comma and a space.
-Do this for each anime you want the script to add, separated by a return line, **see the [anime_list.txt example](https://github.com/YazZHh/CanalBot/blob/main/anime_list.txt)**
+- Create another file named `anime_list.txt`, then include anime info, one line per anime, respecting this pattern : `rss_keyword, anime_folder_name, season_number, anime_name`, *see the [anime_list.txt example](https://github.com/YazZHh/CanalBot/blob/main/anime_list.txt)*
-- Now edit CanalBot.py and modify the first variables included in the `settings` class to match your settings :
+- Now edit CanalBot.py and modify the first variables included in the `settings` class to match your settings, *see [Settings](#settings)*
+- Now run the script in a screen (linux package) on your linux server to avoid linux killing the process, and that's it.
+- If the script crashes, just restart it, it won't re-add episodes, or re-encode episode.

+## Settings :
 * `delete_torrents_afterwards` if set to True, will delete permanently torrent file *(the downloaded one, not the file encoded or copied)* from disk and qBittorrent Web UI
 * `auto_encode` do what its name does : if set to True, it will automatically encode the file, however if set to False, it will just copy the file to the desired location
 * `lang` is used to choose the language of subtitles that will be burned in the video (you can leave it blank if you have set `auto_encode` to False)
 * `suffix` define the end of the file.
 Episode name will be in this format : {anime_name}.s1e{episode_number}.{suffix}.mp4, for French subtitles you could put "vostfr" for instance.
 * `quality` obviously the video quality of the episodes you want the script to download (you can choose between 1080p, 720p and 480p)
 * `handbrake_settings` are the settings that HandBrakeCLI will use when encoding the file
 * `target_directory` tells the script where does the episodes will be storen.
 Structure of the directory at the end : `target_directory/animes/anime-name/s1/episode.s1eXX.suffix.mp4`
 * `torrents_location` define on which directory torrents are downloaded
 * `linuxuser` specify which linux user shoud own the files
 * `user` is the user of the qBittorrent Web UI
 * `password` is the password of the qBittorrent Web UI
 * `qb` set the link to the qBittorrent Web UI

-- Now run the script in a screen (linux package) on your linux server to avoid linux killing the process, and that's it.
-- If the script crashes, just restart it, it won't re-add episodes, or re-encode episode.

 ## Customisation
 - You can custom the encoding command if you want, *see [HandBrakeCLI Documentation](https://handbrake.fr/docs/en/latest/cli/cli-options.html)*